Autonomous shuttle project: Adastra

 • It is anticipated that self-driving shuttles will operate as part of the whole mobility system that includes walking, wheeling, cycling, buses, trains, and shared mobility solutions such as e-scooters, e-bikes, and car clubs, in addition to privately-run cars.

-For those who missed or can’t attend our showcase events, we would like you to tell us via our survey how you feel about using a self-driving shuttle and how you expect a shuttle service to operate:
+For those who missed our showcase events, we would still like you to tell us via our survey how you feel about using a self-driving shuttle and how you expect a shuttle service to operate:

 We will use your feedback to shape how operational shuttle services can provide the convenient and safe travel option as part of the whole mobility system to get you to the places you need and want to go to.